Dogs drool when they see food, and some dogs also drool when they are excited, scared, or nervous.

 Causes of Excessive Dog Drooling – Inside the Mouth

-Very often, excessive dog drooling is caused by something or some disease inside the dog’s mouth.
+Very often, excessive dog drooling is the result of something or some disease inside the dog’s mouth.
 If your dog suddenly drools a lot, use a flashlight to examine his mouth carefully.

 To prop his mouth open, use a tennis ball or similar object.
 Things that can cause a dog to drool excessively include: